DominicMachado/DominicMachado.github.io/docs/clas-199-f22/opuscula.md

 **Opusculum #3: Race and Antiquity Talks**

-For this opusculum, you will attend two (out of a possible three) talks hosted by the Classics Department related to race and antiquity and write a short summary and analysis (300 words) on each talk and reflect how the two talks related to topics that we discussed in class (150 words each).
+For this opusculum, you will need to attend two (out of a possible three) talks hosted by the Classics Department related to race and antiquity.
+After attending these two talks, you write a short summary and analysis of each talk (300 words for each lecture) and reflect how the two talks related to topics that we discussed in class (300 words).
+Because there will be some time between each talk and you might not remember all the details, I encourage you to write up your summary and reflection shortly after these lectures finish.

-Below you will find a list of the three talks that you can attend to complete this opusculu,:
+Below you will find a list of the three talks that you can attend to complete this opusculum:

 - 5:30 pm Thursday, Oct.
 27 - Smith Labs 154 - Yonatan Binyam on race and race-making in Early Christianity
 - 5:30 pm Tuesday, Nov.
 8 - Smith Labs 154 - Najee Olya on the visual representations of African individuals on Athenian ceramics